equinoxfitness/easy-icm-runner/README.md

 ### Python

 The snippet below demonstrates running a job _syncronously_ in python code.
-Such a method will be desirable for secret and configuration management, or for integrating into a more complex application.
+Such a method will be desirable for incorporating an ICM job step into a more complex application, or such tasks as integrating your own secret and configuration management.
 ```python
 from icm_runner import Runner